We’re not one for “formal announcements” and “launch parties,” but we’ve got some big news to share.

 Fact is, antibiotics are a necessary evil.
 When you’re battling a brutal cough, or your toddler has a skyrocketing fever, antibiotics can be life savers.
 However, as a group of people laser-focused on gut health, it’s our job to let you know antibiotics are also detrimental to your microbiome.

-We created Gut Recovery to combat the harm caused by antibiotics – so your gut stays balanced while you get back on your feet.
+We created Gut Recovery (the best probiotic to take after antibiotics) to combat the harm caused by antibiotics – so your gut stays balanced while you get back on your feet.
+Let’s dive in.

 How do antibiotics affect gut health?